BigDipper: Sharded Censorship Resistant Data Availability for Leader-Based BFT: Background and Related Works

 \subsection{Combined Signature Scheme and CRHF}

 We use combined signature to refer to a signature generated from either a multi-signature or threshold signature scheme.
 We will use the exact name when a specific signature scheme is used.
 On paring friendly curves, a practical way to aggregate multiple signatures on a common message into one signature is to use BLS multi-signature \cite{boneh2018compact}.
-The signature scheme provides three secure primitive $\sigma_i \gets$ \primitiveTl{ms-sign}$(sk_i,m)$; $\sigma, I_{\sigma} \gets$ \primitiveTl{ms-agg} $(pk_1,\sigma_1 \cdots $ $ pk_ ,\sigma_t)$; $bool \gets \primitiveTl{ms-verify}(I_{\sigma}, m, \sigma)$, where $I_{\sigma}$ is an indicator vector for the signers, which has $O(n)$ size.
-In contrast to multi-signature, a threshold signature show out of $n$ signers at least some ratio number of signers have signed a common message, and it requires only constant size as opposed to $O(n)$ size.
+The signature scheme provides three secure primitive $\sigma_i \gets$ \primitiveTl{ms-sign}$(sk_i,m)$; $\sigma, I_{\sigma} \gets$ \primitiveTl{ms-agg} $(pk_1,\sigma_1 \cdots $ $ pk_ ,\sigma_t)$; $bool \gets \primitiveTl{ms-verify}(I_{\sigma}, m, \sigma)$, where $I_{\sigma}$ is an indicator vector for the signers, which has a linear size.
+In contrast to multi-signature, a threshold signature show out of $n$ signers at least some ratio number of signers have signed a common message.
+Its verification does not require an indicator, $I_{\sigma}$.
+So the verification requires only constant message.
 To convert a list of data into a single message, we assume a collision resistant hash function(\primitiveTl{CRHF}) with negligible probability for two different data to hash into the same digest.
-A combined signature is valid if it contains $n-f$ signatures.
+A combined signature is valid if it contains $n-f$ replicas signatures.